01 Apr CCSD named Best Communities for Music Education

 “Music education programs at CCSD schools are a tremendous benefit to our students who learn about music and oftentimes even learn how to play their first instrument in CCSD classrooms,” said CCSD Superintendent Dr. Jesus F. Jara.
 “The performing arts are often a great motivator for students in encouraging them to attend school and excel in the classroom.
 I am thrilled to have CCSD recognized once again as a national leader in music education.”

 Now in its 24th year, the Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.

 “We are excited that CCSD is one of only a few districts in the entire nation that has earned the prestigious recognition every year it has existed since 2000, ” said CCSD Director of Humanities Shannon La Neve.
 “We are proud to offer our students a superb music education program thanks to the strong support of the Board of School Trustees, Superintendent Dr. Jesus F. Jara as well as the hard work and dedication of our teachers, support professionals and administrators.”

 Districts that have been recognized by the NAMM are often models for other educators looking to boost their own music education programs.
 To qualify for the Best Communities designation, CCSD answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music program and community music-making programs.
 Responses were verified with school officials and reviewed by the Music Research Institute at the University of Kansas.
-CCSD joins 738 other districts across the country in receiving this prestigious award in 2022.
+CCSD is one of only 830 school districts across the country receiving this prestigious award in 2023.